Auto insurance tip #1

 |Protect your assets in case of a lawsuit||Bodily injury and property damage liability|

 |Cover the cost of a rental car if you have a claim||Rental reimbursement|

 |Pay off your loan/lease if your vehicle is declared a total loss or is stolen and not recovered||Loan/lease payoff|

 Auto insurance tip #4

 Use deductibles to your advantage

 Your deductible is what you agree to pay out of pocket when you use your car insurance.
 In general, the higher you set your deductible, the less you'll pay for your policy.
 And conversely, if you set your deductible low, you'll pay more for your policy, but less when you have a claim.

 Know that certain things affect your rate

 Insurance companies evaluate a variety of things when they calculate your rate, from your driving record to where you live and how many miles you drive on average.
 Keep this in mind when you see your rate.

 Also, remember that to help you get your best rate, Progressive factors in any auto insurance discounts that apply to you.
-Plus, with SnapshotSM, you can turn your safe driving into extra savings of up to 30 percent more.
+Plus, with Snapshot®, you can turn your good driving into additional savings.